About us

 Melbourne Activist Legal Support

-MALS trains and fields Legal Observer Teams at protest events, monitors and reports on public order policing, provides training and advice to activist groups on legal support structures, and develops and distributes legal resources for protest movements.
+Melbourne Activist Legal Support (MALS) is an all-volunteer Incorporated Association of lawyers, barristers, and human rights advocates.
+We train and deploy Legal Observer Teams at protest events, monitor and report on public order policing, provide training and advice to activist groups on legal support structures, and develop and distribute legal resources for activist movements.

 Explore